jhoelzel/jhoelzel.github.io/_posts/2024-09-01-go-wait-for-k8s.md

 ### The Problem: Ensuring Dependencies are Ready

-When deploying applications that depend on other services—like a web application that requires a database or a cache—it’s crucial to ensure those services are ready before your application attempts to interact with them.
+When deploying applications that depend on other services-like a web application that requires a database or a cache-it’s crucial to ensure those services are ready before your application attempts to interact with them.
 If not handled properly, your application might fail to start or exhibit erratic behavior due to unavailable resources.

 For example: